jordanjean/Meeting/ReadMe.txt

 The API level 24 has been used.

+--------------------------------------------TIPS----------------------------------------------------

+* Use swipe from left to right gesture to come back to meeting list from a meeting detail page.

+* Touch the underlined location in a meeting detail page to see the meeting location on a map.

+* To add a meeting to Google Calendar, use "Add to Google Calendar" option in the overflow menu of a meeting detail page.
+  This can also be performed by checking the checkbox while creating a meeting.

+All other features have been designed to don't need any using instruction.

 ---------------------------------------EXTRA FEATURES-----------------------------------------------

 * Google Calendar event insertion makes it possible to add a meeting to a specified